 It’s April 18, 1775, in Boston, Massachusetts.
 The eve of the American Revolution, although you don’t know it yet.

-It’s been five years since you arrived with your family to the colonies, and while life has been tough, especially during the first years when you worked as an indentured servant to pay for your voyage, things are good.
+It’s been five years since you arrived with your family to the North American colonies, and while life has been tough, especially during the first years when you worked as an indentured servant to pay for your voyage, things are good.

 You met a man at church, William Hawthorne, who runs a warehouse down by the docks, and he offered you a paying job loading and unloading the ships that entered Boston Harbor.
 Hard work.
 Modest work.
 But good work.
 Much better than no work.

 For you, the evening of April 18th was a night like any other.
 The children were fed until filled – thanks to God – and you’d managed to spend an hour sitting with them by the fire reading from the Bible and discussing its words.

 Your life in Boston is not glamorous, but it’s peaceful and prosperous, and this has helped you to forget all that you left behind in London.
-And while you remain a British subject, you’re also now an “American.”
+And while you remain a subject of the British Empire, you’re also now an “American.”
 Your trip across the Atlantic has given you the chance to reshape your identity and to live a life that was once nothing more than a dream.

 In recent years, radicals and other outspoken folk have been raising a ruckus in protest of the king.
-Leaflets are passed around in the streets of Boston, and people hold secret meetings all across the colonies to discuss the idea of revolution.
+Leaflets are passed around in the streets of Boston, and people hold secret meetings all across the American colonies to discuss the idea of revolution.